 - A very slow and unwelcoming border post.
 But they did eventually let us through.
 (To their credit, they were much nicer and faster on the way out – though not sure if I should read into that or not.)

 - One blowout on the empty dirt roads from Ai-Ais to Hobas camp.
 I also would like to add that we sadly took out more than a few birds on our travels.
-Unfortunately, it is virtually impossible to slam on breaks on loose sand.
-Birds that decide to sit in the middle of the road are simply asking for a quick death via grill.
+Unfortunately, it is virtually impossible to slam on brakes on loose sand.
+Birds that decide to sit in the middle of the sand/dirt road seem to be simply asking for a quick death via grill.

-- A beautiful sunset spent sitting – sundowners in hand – at the edge of a massive and empty canyon, lulled by the shushing of a warm wind, the gentle cries from a pair of Verreaux’s Eagles somersaulting like acrobats through the air, and pretty much nothing else.
+- A beautiful sunset spent sitting – sundowners in hand, because though we couldn’t get food, we could get alcohol – at the edge of a massive and empty canyon, lulled by the shushing of a warm wind, the gentle cries from a pair of Verreaux’s Eagles somersaulting like acrobats through the air, and pretty much nothing else.
+There was not another human for miles.

 - A night venturing out into the empty space behind our camp, startling a dazzle of zebra (no joke, that’s what a group of zebra is called), tracking down frogs, and practicing our star photography.
 Stumbled upon an old car that looked like it had been abandoned there a few decades ago.
 Briefly made me wonder if, given the roads we’d arrived on, and the fact that we still had a long way on more dirt roads to go to Sossusvlei, our car would be joining it in this desert graveyard.